Fast track your treatment

 The implant, also called a prosthesis, is made from metal and plastic parts.
 The implant for your knee will be made-to-measure so that it fits.

 The surgeon will cut away the damaged parts of the bone, which are then cleaned.
 The prosthesis is fitted and then fixed in place using a special bone cement.
 The wound is closed using either stitches or clips and a dressing is applied.

 As a private patient, you can now choose to have a robotics-assisted partial knee replacement with an expert surgeon at one of our hospitals.

 The NAVIO Surgical system helps some of the country’s leading surgeons to deliver even greater accuracy during your operation, while also eliminating the need for a CT scan before surgery.

-There are many advantages of having a partial knee replacement; from a smaller incision to reduced post-operative pain.
-Ultimately, the goal of a partial knee replacement is to reduce pain and improve function.
+There are many advantages of having the procedure; from a smaller incision to reduced partial knee replacement recovery pain.
+Ultimately, the goal is to reduce pain and improve function of the joint.

 The main benefits are:

 The cost of surgery for a partial knee replacement